lx0741/kali-top10/README.md

-# kali with top 10 toolsets (nmap, msf, ..)
+# top 10 kali linux

-this builds a minimal 3gb kali image with all the needed
+this builds a minimal 3gb kali image with all the needed (nmap, msf, ..)